-Metal Equipment Tags offer the most durable identification for your equipment.
-Whether you need warning tags, instruction tags, maintenance tags, or something else, metal tags will get the job done.
+Equipment Tags in metal offer the most durable identification for your machines, devices and other assets.
+Whether you need tags or plates for warning, instruction, maintenance information, or something else, metal equipment tags are the perfect solution.

-Inland Products makes and stocks equipment tags in anodized aluminum, brass, and stainless steel in a large variety of sizes and shapes but can also create custom tags to suit your specific requirements if you prefer.
+Inland Products makes and stocks equipment tags in anodized aluminum, brass, and stainless steel in a large variety of sizes and shapes.
+Also, we can create custom equipment tags to suit your specific requirements if you prefer.

 Equipment Tags… More important than you might think!

-According to OSHA, if your business has machinery and equipment, you need to take the proper actions to ensure employees know how to operate it safely.
+According to OSHA, if your business has machinery and equipment, you need to take the proper actions to ensure employees know how to operate them safely.

 Considering many workplace accidents happen as a result of improper instructions and labeling, you must have clear and noticeable labels on all your machinery and equipment.
-A small investment in an identification tag can make a world of difference in your place of business.
+A small investment in an identification tag or an equipment data name plate can make a world of difference in your place of business.

 Stainless Steel: The most durable tags available for the most demanding conditions.
 Very corrosion resistant and resistant to chemicals, saltwater, and harsh cleaning agents.